bbauska/W3Cx-3of5/README.md

 <li>Is a <a href="https://www.w3.org/Consortium/Member/List)-driven">member</a>-driven organization composed of nearly 430 companies, universities, start-ups, etc. from all over the world.</li><br/>
 <li>Holds 44 <a href="https://www.w3.org/groups/">technical groups</a>, including Working and Interest Groups where technical specifications are discussed and developed.</li><br/>
 <li>Published over 7,181 <a href="https://www.w3.org/TR/">published technical reports</a>, including 430 Web standards (or W3C Recommendations) - since January 1st,1995.</li><br/>
-<li>Runs a <a href="https://www.w3.org/Consortium/Translation/">translation program</a> to foster the translation of its specifications: see the [translation matrix](https://www.w3.org/Consortium/Translation/matrix.html) currently listing 304 available translations of W3C recommendations.</li><br/>
+<li>Runs a <a href="https://www.w3.org/Consortium/Translation/">translation program</a> to foster the translation of its specifications: see the <a href="https://www.w3.org/Consortium/Translation/matrix.html">translation matrix</a> currently listing 304 available translations of W3C recommendations.</li><br/>
 <li>Hosts 337 <a href="https://www.w3.org/community/groups/">Community and Business Groups</a>, where developers, designers, and anyone passionate about the Web have a place to hold discussions and publish ideas.</li><br/>
 <li>Gathers over 12,912 active participants constituting the W3C community.</li><br/>
 <li>Has a <a href="https://www.w3.org/People/">technical staff</a> composed of 64 people, spread on all five continents.</li><br/>